openshift-eng/aos-cd-jobs/docs/sop/cut-new-release.md

 - Add a X.B .tito/releasers.conf to ose#master and openshift-ansible#master

+- Create a new puddle configuration files for X.B (e.g. atomic_openshift-X.B.conf)

 TODO: describe RCM process.
 Product listings?

 TODO: process to populate new dist-git branches with content from old?